esamattis/angry-caching-proxy/README.md

 very rarely.
 If it happens anyway you can always clear the cache from the web interface of Angry Caching Proxy.

+## Use cases

+Installing or upgrading multiple Ubuntu machines.
+In the worst case you have to download gigabytes of .deb packages for each machine.
+With Angry Caching Proxy the packages are downloaded once and then served instantly from the cache.

+When doing distributed builds it might hard to share local disk caches.

+Just speed up your local `bundle install` runs.

 ## Install